-The Recruitment Process and Your Responsibilities
+The Recruiting Process and Your Responsibilities

 What you need to know before looking for an internship or job.